HelmutQualtinger/PyGameTut/README.md

 implement hit methods called in the draw method to check wether we were hit comparison is done in python not in the pygame collision

-## Health bars.
+## Health bars

 rectangles in multiple colors over the figure.

 ## lives

-## inherting from Sprites
+## inheriting from Sprites

-updating and drawing is called automaticall when collisions with groups are detected. update is overrriden from the inheriting class. draw is not. have to call explicitly if non-standard drawing routine is used
+updating and drawing is called automatically when collisions with groups are detected. update is overridden from the inheriting class. draw is not. have to call explicitly if non-standard drawing routine is used